pkic/pqccm/_index.md

 ## MTG AG

 [MTG Corporate PKI](https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two aligned product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
-Official MTG CARA releases as will be extended by the PQC algorithms ML-DSA and SLH-DSA by Q2 / 2025.
+Official MTG CARA releases as will be extended by the PQC algorithms ML-KEM, ML-DSA, and SLH-DSA by Q3 2025.

 ## Nexus Group